0xluminous/saitohodlers/README.md

 Open [http://localhost:3000](http://localhost:3000) to see the development site

+## NOTE

+Currently the RelayX endpoint is down and will not update.

 ## TODO
 - [ ] BUG: On mobile screen graph is causing horizontal scrollbar
 - [ ] Add table that shows daily increase